mitsuhiko/minijinja/README.md

 ## Minimum Rust Version

-MiniJinja supports Rust versions down to 1.43 at the moment.
+MiniJinja supports Rust versions down to 1.45 at the moment.
 For the order preservation feature Rust 1.49 is required as it uses the indexmap dependency which no longer supports older Rust versions.

-Note that we currently cannot run tests against 1.43.0 due to our tests depending on insta which in turn also depends on indexmap.

 ## Sponsor